Southwest Pilots Accept 50 Percent Pay Hike

 Key Takeaways:

-• Southwest pilots overwhelmingly approved a new five-year contract, securing a cumulative 50% wage increase and enhanced retirement and parental leave benefits.
+• Southwest pilots overwhelmingly ratified a new five-year contract, securing a cumulative 50% wage increase and enhancements to retirement and parental leave programs.

-• The agreement includes a substantial 29.15% first-year raise and an overhaul of the airline's crew scheduling system, addressing past operational failures.
+• The agreement includes an overhaul of the airline's crew scheduling system, addressing issues that contributed to the December 2022 operational collapse.

-• This pilot deal aligns with recent contracts at other major U.S. airlines, though Southwest's flight attendants have not yet reached an agreement.
+• This pilot deal aligns with recent contracts at other major U.S. carriers, although Southwest has not yet reached an agreement with its flight attendants.

 See a mistake?
 Contact us.